-First, the fact that she has fessed up like this, admitted what’s really going on, taken responsibility for what she’s done, and is seeking a therapist’s help puts her so far ahead of the game when it comes to healing.
+First, the fact that she has been so honest about this whole thing, admitted what’s really going on, taken responsibility for what she’s done, and is seeking a therapist’s help puts her so far ahead of the game when it comes to healing.

 When a woman decides to leave, here are some common feelings she might have:

 It’s an awful feeling to live with, and in my opinion, such a waste of energy and time!
 Guilt serves no productive purpose, so just stop it right now.
 Even if a person’s husband/wife has some serious flaws and there’s an obvious deal breaker such as abuse, cheating, drinking…whatever it was, people who decide to leave feel incredibly guilty for a long time–because of the kids, or just feeling like they are abandoning this person.
 If this is you, please re-evaluate what guilt is doing for you.
 I’m sure it’s nothing good.

 Guilt can also make you settle financially in your divorce in a way you wouldn’t have settled had it been the other way around.
 You might accept less child support, give him the house, do whatever it takes monetarily to appease your guilt.
 And it won’t work.
 You’ll still feel guilty.

 Guilt can also make you hate yourself, which is so totally unhealthy.
 Please get help if you feel guilty and it isn’t going away.
 You have to find a way to get rid of the guilt and regain self-love.
 Otherwise, you will never be able to move on.